-The NSW Cookery Teachers Association Scholarship assists public school students who have obtained a high degree of proficiency in the subject of Food Technology.
-The scholarship is offered to students completing Year 12 in 2019 who intend to continue to university to study a Bachelor of Education (Secondary) or equivalent with a major in Food Technology.
+The NSW Cookery Teachers Association Scholarship assists public school students who have either obtained a high degree of proficiency in the subject of Food Technology or who can demonstrate a keen interest in the subject.
+The scholarship is offered to students completing Year 12 in 2017 who intend to continue to university to study a Bachelor of Education (Secondary) or equivalent with a major in Food Technology.

-In 2020, three scholarships are available.
+In 2018, three scholarships are available.
 Each scholarship has a value of $6,000 per year for 3 years.
-(Please note – we reserve the right to amend the number of scholarships and scholarship amounts should less than three suitable recipients be selected.)

 The scholarship is to cover educational expenses such as:

 - Face-To-Face Tutoring or Online Tutoring

 Payment will be made to successful applicants following confirmation of enrolment after the HECS Census for the autumn session (31 March 2018).

 At the end of each academic year, the student will be required to submit to the Public Education Foundation evidence of their successful progression through their study in the form of an academic transcript.
 If a student is not progressing satisfactorily through their study, the Public Education Foundation reserves the right to terminate the scholarship.

 If a student discontinues their tertiary education or transfers to a different course, the scholarship will lapse.
 Any unspent monies at the end of the scholarship period must be refunded to the Public Education Foundation scholarship fund.